 Observation duration – shows for how long (in seconds) a respondent looked at AOI.
 It registers the moment when a person fixated his/her gaze on the AOI and the moment when the person moved the gaze outside the area of interest.

-Observation count – reflects how many times respondent returned to particular AOI in course of the test.
+Observation count – reflects how many times respondents returned to a particular AOI in course of the test.
 Within this metric, the number and length of gaze fixations at AOI are also registered.